kadras-io/cert-manager-issuers/README.md

   ```

 <details><summary>Installation without package repository</summary>
-The recommended way of installing the Cert Manager Issuers package is via the Kadras <a href="https://github.com/kadras-io/kadras-packages">package repository</a>.
+The recommended way of installing the cert-manager-issuers package is via the Kadras <a href="https://github.com/kadras-io/kadras-packages">package repository</a>.
 If you prefer not using the repository, you can add the package definition directly using <a href="https://carvel.dev/kapp/docs/latest/install"><code>kapp</code></a> or <code>kubectl</code>.

   ```shell
   kubectl create namespace kadras-packages